rohityt0dev/DevOpsin45days/Day21/README.md

 We can also schedule pipeline using cron.

 7 .
 How to backup jenkines ?

 Jenkins backup means backup of Jenkins home folder.
 It stores jobs, plugins and configuration.
 We can take backup manually or schedule automatic backup.

+8 .
+What is difference between Jenkins and GitHub Actions ?

+Jenkins needs separate server setup.
+GitHub Actions works directly inside GitHub.
+Both are used to automate build and deployment.